Baby Now That I've Found You: Awards and nominations

+Cover versions

+On July 23, 2026, American singer/actress Ella Bright released a duet version of the song, titled "Baby Now That I Found You", with Irish singer Niall Horan; the song was taken from the Off Campus soundtrack.

 Use in film

 The Foundations' recording of the song appeared on the soundtrack to the film Shallow Hal.
 The Alison Krauss version was featured in the 1997 Australian comedy, The Castle.
 Her rendition was also featured in the end credits of the 2001 film Delivering Milo.